zgoey/azure_ml_project2/starter_files/README.md

    ![image](../screenshots/swagger.png)
 6. Consume model endpoints

-   Now that we know how to interact with th model endpoint, we can use it to make a prediction.
+   Now that we know how to interact with the model endpoint, we can use it to make predictions.
 This is done in in the script [endpoint.py](../endpoint.py).
 We also test the        performance of the model enpoint using Apache Benchmark (see also [benchmark.sh](../benchmark.sh)).

    *Running endpoint.py*
    ![image](../screenshots/endpoint.png)